Join us in New Braunfels, TX from June 19th to 21st!

 Únete a nosotros en New Braunfel, Tejas hoy!

-Get ready to bring order to your meetings—and donuts to your plate!
+Get ready to bring order to your meetings—and eat delicious snacks!
 Whether you're running a company board meeting, a student club meeting, or just want to know what a "motion to adjourn" actually means, this workshop is your guide to mastering Robert’s Rules of Order.
 Learn the basics of parliamentary procedure—how to run smooth, fair, and efficient meetings—and enjoy delicious donuts in this 2-hour workshop.
 Council Presidents and Parliamentarians are highly encouraged to attend!

 LULAC’s 100th anniversary is on the horizon—and your council’s story deserves to be part of the celebration.
 This session will guide you through the essential steps to save, organize, and spotlight your council’s historical records and contributions.